bengarney/PBLabsProfiler/README.markdown

     TraceOutputBuffered=1

 2. Add *Agent.swf* to the list of trusted files using the Flash Player Settings Manager [here](http://www.macromedia.com/support/documentation/en/flashplayer/help/settings_manager04a.html#119065)
+3. Make PBLabsProfiler.sh executable with:

+    chmod u+x PBLabsProfiler.sh

-3. Launch the FlashProfiler Java application.
-You may have to pass the -XstartOnFirstThread command line/VM option for it to work on OS X.
+4. Launch the FlashProfiler Java application.
+You may have to pass the -XstartOnFirstThread command line/VM option for it to work on OS X.  -d32 may also be required.
+If you run the command with ./PBLabsProfiler.sh it should just work.
-4. Open Flash content with the Flash debug player active.
+5. Open Flash content with the Flash debug player active/installed.
 The profiler will automatically open new windows for each profiled SWF.
+Currently closing windows results in a crash.